What is the White Card?

 What happens if you do not register?

-Technically, not registering is a violation of Serbian law and can result in a fine.
-More practically, the bigger problem is downstream — without a registered address, you cannot open a bank account, apply for a residence permit, or register a business.
+Not registering is a violation of Serbian law.
+The statutory fine for a foreigner who fails to register runs from a few thousand dinars up to 150,000 RSD (roughly €40–€1,280) — in practice authorities often apply the lower end for a first, minor lapse.
+The bigger problem is usually downstream — without a registered address, you cannot open a bank account, apply for residence, or register a business.
 Everything in Serbia's bureaucracy requires proof of address.

 Can a lawyer help with White Card issues?